Congratulations on securing a training contract! You may now be thinking – how do you prepare for your first seat? I share my 5 top tips below:

 Going through long documents, changing, amending and checking them again, is not what dreams are made of.
 However, remember that you are doing important work as a part of a team.

-Part of the trainee experience is changing seats every six months and getting to see the different parts of the firm, or in some cases going to work in-house as part of a client’s legal team.
+Part of the trainee experience is changing seats every six months and getting to see the different parts of the firm, or in some cases going to work in-house with as part of a client’s legal team.
 As part of this, you get to know many people across the firm and will find out how the individual teams are structured – only a few of your senior colleagues would have such an advantage.
 Use this time wisely, learn from the people around you and absorb as much as you can from each seat.

 I wish you all the best starting your training contract!